This is a look at the LA Chargers logo and Its History. The Los Angeles Chargers logo has gone through several changes

-This is a look at the LA Chargers logo and Its History.
-The Los Angeles Chargers logo has gone through several changes**

-  Over the past forty-eight years, the Los Angeles Chargers have enjoyed plenty of

-  ups and downs, and twists and turns.
-In this article, we’ll take a look at the

-  history of the Los Angeles Chargers as well as the history of their logo design.
+Over the past forty-eight years, the Los Angeles Chargers have enjoyed plenty of ups and downs and twists and turns.
+In this article, we’ll take a look at the history of the Los Angeles Chargers and the history of their logo design.

 The History of the Los Angeles Chargers

-  In spite of the fact that they were founded as the Los Angeles Chargers and the

-  fact that they currently play as the Los Angeles Chargers, the Chargers haven’t

-  spent much of their forty-eight year history in the City of Angels.
+Even though they were founded as the Los Angeles Chargers and the fact that they currently play as the Los Angeles Chargers, the Chargers haven’t spent much of their forty-eight-year history in the City of Angels.

-  In 1959, seven new AFL teams were established, including the Los Angeles

-  Chargers.
-The Chargers played their first season in Los Angeles during the 1960

-  season.
-However, it would be the first and only season that the Charger played

-  in Los Angeles for the next forty-seven years.
-After their first season, the

-  Charger relocated to San Diego to play at Qualcomm Stadium and became the San
+In 1959, seven new AFL teams were established, including the Los Angeles Chargers.
+The Chargers played their first season in Los Angeles during the 1960 season.
+However, it would be the first and only season that the Charger played in Los Angeles for the next forty-seven years.
+After their first season, the Charger relocated to San Diego to play at Qualcomm Stadium and became the San Diego Chargers.

-  Diego Chargers.

-  By the late 2000s, though, Qualcomm Stadium had already begun to lag behind the

-  other stadiums in the NFL.
-It was one of the last stadiums remaining in the

-  league that was initially built as a multi-purpose stadium rather than a stadium

-  dedicated to a specific NFL team, and its age was showing.
-The owner of the

-  Chargers – Alex Spanos – felt that for the Chargers to compete with the rest of

-  the league in terms of ticket sales, they would need a new stadium.
-So, in 2014,

-  talk of the Chargers moving back to Los Angeles began.
+By the late 2000s, though, Qualcomm Stadium had already begun to lag behind the other stadiums in the NFL.
+It was one of the last stadiums remaining in the league that was initially built as a multi-purpose stadium rather than a stadium dedicated to a specific NFL team, and its age was showing.
+The owner of the Chargers – Alex Spanos – felt that for the Chargers to compete with the rest of the league in terms of ticket sales, they would need a new stadium.
+So, in 2014, talk of the Chargers moving back to Los Angeles began.

-  It wasn’t until 2016, though, that the Chargers made their move to Los Angeles,

-  and 2017 was the first season that the Chargers played in the new StubHub Center
+It wasn’t until 2016 that the Chargers made their move to Los Angeles, and 2017 was the first season that the Chargers played in the new StubHub Center Stadium.

-  Stadium.